• Project status: Complete

 Purpose

-A number of randomised controlled trials (RCTs) investigating the pharmacological management of ASBD have been undertaken in the adult population.
-However, there is a dearth of evidence in the paediatric population – no RCTs or systematic reviews have been undertaken.
-As a result, with paediatric presentations of ASBD increasing every year, the findings from the adult RCTs have been extrapolated to this group.
+While numerous randomised controlled trials (RCTs) have explored the pharmacological management of ASBD in adults, there is a significant lack of evidence in the paediatric population where no RCTs or systematic reviews have been conducted.
+As paediatric cases of ASBD continue to rise annually, the findings from adult RCTs have often been applied to children.

-Additionally, ASBD presentations have significant impacts on ED resources.
-However, the degree of resource use and the associated costs incurred have not been studied in the paediatric ASBD setting.
+Additionally, ASBD presentations heavily impact ED resources, but the extent of resource use and the associated costs have not been examined in paediatric settings.

-The PEAChY-O study aims to provide the Australasian clinical community with clear information on the most effective oral medication for use in paediatric ASBD, as well as data related to healthcare resource use and costs for paediatric ASBD presentations to EDs.
+The PEAChY-O study aims to provide the Australasian clinical community with clear guidance on the most effective oral medications for paediatric ASBD, as well as comprehensive data on healthcare resource utilisation and costs for these presentations in EDs.

 Frequently asked questions